MattHumphries/UnixProjects/README.md

 # UnixProjects
-Projects and assignments in UNIX environment using SSH.
+Projects and assignments written in UNIX environment using SSH.